Close×

 Some credit cards or store cards allow you to accumulate reward points such as airline miles.
 They can save you money on the purchase of certain goods, but only if you use them!
 Few consumers actually redeem their reward points for goods or travel discounts.
 What's more, this method carries the risk that, in order to accumulate points, you'll make impulse purchases that you wouldn't normally make.

 The saying "nothing is free" is also true here.
 In reality, the gifts and discounts offered by points programs are paid for in personal information.
-In fact, even though the data collected is not linked to your personal details, your purchasing behaviour with your points card can be recorded and sold to marketing firms for use in market analysis...
+In fact, even though the data collected is not linked to your personal details, your purchasing behavior with your points card can be recorded and sold to marketing firms for use in market analysis...

 Heating alone accounts for 50% of a household's energy consumption.
 Every time you turn down the thermostat by one degree, you save 2% on your energy bill.
 The recommended temperature is 21°C during the day and 18°C at night.
 In cold weather, consider putting on a sweater instead of turning up the thermostat.